panoschron97/Company_Project_MySQL/README.md

 ## Usage

-1. Execute the SQL script to create the database, tables, and populate them with data:
+1. Execute the SQL script to create the database, tables and populate them with data:

     ```bash
     mysql -u your_mysql_username -p < Company_Project_MySQL.sql